Succeed in Your Work Term

 GET CONNECTED

-Access your central hub of resources or contact a program coordinator to guide you through your co-op journey—from career readiness training to transitioning between work and study terms.
+Contact a program coordinator to guide you through your co-op journey—from career readiness training to transitioning between work and study terms.